chakrateja70/ai-voice-agent/README.md

    - Create a `.env` file in the project root (see below for required variables).
 5. **Set up the MySQL database**
    - Create a database and user matching your `.env` settings.
-   - Run migrations or let SQLAlchemy create tables on first run.
+   - Run the provided `setup_db.sql` script in your MySQL client (replace placeholders with your actual `.env` values):
+     ```bash
+     mysql -u root -p < setup_db.sql
+     ```
+   - This will create the database and user.
+Tables will be created automatically on first run by SQLAlchemy.
 6. **Run the application**
    ```bash
    uvicorn main:app --reload